dyne/dyne.github.io/src/pages/software/dynebolic.md

 ---
-title: Dynebolic - Free & Live creative multimedia
+title: Dyne:bolic :: Free & Live creative multimedia
 description: Dyne:bolic is a 100% free software operating system recommended by the Free Software Foundation.
 It is a live CD that runs without the need to install.
 layout: ../../layouts/Layout.astro
 ---